WordPress Stuck in Maintenance Mode? Here’s How to Recover Fast

 Recover Your WordPress Website from Stuck Maintenance Mode

 Is your WordPress site stuck in maintenance mode?
-It happens when WordPress is in the middle of updates, like upgrading themes or plugins, and temporarily takes your site offline.
+It occurs when WordPress is in the process of updates, such as upgrading themes or plugins, and temporarily takes your site offline.
 While your site is in maintenance mode, visitors will see a message that updates are in progress.

 Usually, this lasts just a few seconds, but sometimes, WordPress gets “stuck” in maintenance mode.
 Don’t worry.
 That is a common issue, and the fix is simple.